Help2Go

 PHP,PHP3,PHP4,PHP5,TPL,THTML:PHP Files

-Another copy of Extensions.txt can be found in C:\Documents and Settings\<your username>\Application Data\Macromedia\Dreamweaver 8\Configuration - we suggest that you make both these changes in that file as well, just for good measure.
+Another copy of Extensions.txt can be found in C:\Documents and Settings\\Application Data\Macromedia\Dreamweaver 8\Configuration - we suggest that you make both these changes in that file as well, just for good measure.

 Step 2: MMDocumentTypes.xml